 This profile is written and maintained by the homeowner, architect, or builder.

 The house is all electric (no gas bill).
 We have an induction cooktop, efficient dishwasher and fridge, and an old style (inefficient) storage hotwater heater that heats during the day using a Solaredge Smart Energy hot water controller that only uses spare electricity generated from our house solar system.
 This “tricks” the 3.6kW water heater in to being infinitely variable, so the water heats in a similar way to a battery charging, helping prevent importing power from the grid.
-This winter quarter it reduced the amount of power we imported from the grid by 40% compared to 2020!
-Other appliances are standard.
-We export about two times more power than we use thanks to our solar panels, have no energy bills, plus get paid about $800 per year from the power company.
+We export about two times more power than we use thanks to our solar panels, have no energy bills.

 Some of the house features are-

-Our garden is coming along nicely, with a deck under our pergola next on the list.
-This summer the grape vines will cover the pergola giving us summer shade on our northern windows.
+Our garden is coming along nicely, with a deck under our pergola still on the to do list.
+We grow apples, bananas, peaches, nectarines, pears, passionfruit, and seasonal foods and herbs.
+The grape vines now cover the pergola giving us summer shade on our northern windows, then are pruned back in winter for full sun.
 Living in a solar passive house is such a pleasure and easily achievable if you are building or renovating.
-We have been through three summers and have barely used our ceiling fan.
+We have been through four summers and have barely used our ceiling fan.
 Winter is dream, with t-shirt weather inside most days.
 Year round the house is 20-25c no matter if outside is zero or 47 degrees.
-No air conditioning or heating required, and much more comfortable than either can hope to achieve.
+No air conditioning or heating required, and much more comfortable than either could hope to achieve.

 Designed by SUHO Studio and built by Keystone Carpentry